odoo-dev/odoo/doc/howtos/rdtraining/02_setup.rst

 Python Debugging
 ----------------

-When you have a bug, debugging it using print might be enough at first.
-But, by learning how to use a proper debugger, you will save time.
+When facing a bug or trying to understand how the code works, simply printing things out can go a long way, but a proper debugger can save a lot of time.

 You can use a classic Python library debugger (`pdb <https://docs.python.org/3/library/pdb.html>`__, `pudb <https://pypi.org/project/pudb/>`__ or `ipdb <https://pypi.org/project/ipdb/>`__) or you can